LasramR/mimic/README.md

 This will list all entries from your mimic wallet (see [Mimic aliases wallet](#mimic-aliases-wallet)).

-See [Command line options](#command-line-options) for additionnal information about the `mimic alias list` command.
+See [Command line options](#command-line-options) for additional information about the `mimic alias list` command.

 #### [Using a mimic alias](#using-a-mimic-alias)

 To use a mimic alias, when running the `mimic clone` command, instead of specifying the \<mimic template URI>, you can specify your mimic alias name.
-For example :
+For example:

 ```bash
 mimic clone my-alias